-A summary of the charges is shown below, based on the full initial charge of 4%: note this is currently reduced to 0% until 31 January 2019.
+A summary of the charges is shown below, based on the full initial charge of 4%.
 Please see the provider's documents for more details on the total fees and charges.
 If you would like a full breakdown of charges, or a personal illustration, please let us know.

 |Annual management charge||0.5% plus VAT|